leeoniya/uPlot/docs/README.md

 - `incrs` are divisors available for segmenting the axis to produce ticks. can also be a function of the form `(self) => divisors`.
 - `values` can be:
   - a function with the form `(self, ticks, space) => values` where `ticks` is an array of raw values along the axis' scale, `space` is the determined tick spacing in CSS pixels and `values` is an array of formated tick labels.
-  - array of tick formatters with breakpoints. more format details can be found in the source: https://github.com/leeoniya/uPlot/blob/master/src/opts.js#L110
+  - array of tick formatters with breakpoints.